ECrites/ECrites/README.md

 Hello!
 I'm Ethan.
 I am a full time student and a game dev in my free time.
-I am a Co Founder of @Potao-Stamp-Games Come Check us out!
+I am a Co Founder of @Potato-Stamp-Games Come Check us out!

 <!---